pulpul-s/CameraCopy/README.md

 CameraCopy is a cross-platform desktop application for copying photos and videos from camera cards (and other mounted storage volumes.) to an organized destination folder.
-It supports verified copies, dual-card clone workflows, metadata-based folders, sidecars, optional source cleanup, and guarded post-copy formatting.
+It supports verified copies, dual-volume clone workflows, metadata-based folders, sidecars, optional source cleanup, and guarded post-copy formatting.

 ## Features